A plate of smoked meatloaf slices drizzled with bbq sauce and a serving of coleslaw on the side.

 A plate of barbeque meat slices and coleslaw.

-*dairy free tip: are your breadcrumbs safe?
+Are your breadcrumbs safe?

 Store-bought breadcrumbs are a common source of hidden dairy.
 It’s less common in panko breadcrumbs, but it’s still possible.
 Make sure to read your labels carefully before using any ingredients than may contain milk.